HanweiLi-cqu/APKDownloader/readme.md

 So the purpose of the apk folder is not to save the apk, but to staging the apk. your correct process should be <p style="color:red">normal->miss->transfer apk file to really staging it!</p>

+However, if you could get enough apps such as 90+/100(download apps/offset), miss stage could be skiped.

 <p style="color:red">Don't forget after running a round, change the proxy.
 Offset is 100 is the appropriate number</p>